cesarl0725/ev-adoption-washington-2025/README.md

 - Electric Vehicle Type
 - Clean Alternative Fuel Vehicle (CAFV) Eligibility

-If you wish to visit the dataset yourself, follow the link below https://www.kaggle.com/datasets/samanfatima7/2025-electric-and-hybrid-cars-in-washington-usa
+If you wish to visit the dataset yourself, use the following link! https://www.kaggle.com/datasets/samanfatima7/2025-electric-and-hybrid-cars-in-washington-usa